matihas70/matihas70/README.md

 - 👋 Hi, I’m @matihas70
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning C# ASP.NET CORE and Entity Framework
-- 💞️ I’m looking for an intern
+- 💞️ I’m looking for an intern or job as a junior developer
 - 📫 How to reach me: my e-mail address: matihasek@interia.pl

 <!---